 Customer demand, access, safety and environmental requirements, owner returns and sustainable yield are all factors which influence the rate of harvest.
-RNZ relies upon wood flow models, and analytical scheduling tools, as well as in-house harvest planning skills to establish both the optimal time and location of harvest.
+RNZ relies upon wood flow models and analytical scheduling tools, as well as in-house harvest planning skills to establish both the optimal time and location of harvest.

 Choice of species for planting is driven by site characteristics, target end markets and risk profile.
-Primarily Pinus radiata is planted, with Douglas fir and P.radiata x P.attenuata hybrids being established on exposed, higher altitude sites in the South Island.
-Some stands of Cupressus macrocarpa have historically been established in Southland.
+Primarily Pinus radiata is planted, with P.radiata x P.attenuata hybrids being established on exposed, higher altitude sites in the South Island.
+Some stands of Douglas fir and Cupressus macrocarpa have historically been established in the South Island.